 Weyman is survived by his mother, Edna Webster Watson; a brother, Spann Marlowe Watson (CDR USNR (Ret) (Sharrie); two sisters: Cynthia Watson Hopson (Harvey (Col USMC(Ret)), and Dianne Watson Capers; three nephews; three nieces; four grandnieces; 1 grandnephew; and many other relatives.
 He was predeceased in death by his father, Spann Watson (Lt.
 Col, USAF (Ret)), and a brother, Orrin S. Watson, Capt.
 (USAF) and a nephew, Scott M. Watson, and a grandnephew Victor L. Ffrench.

 Weyman passed away on Sunday, March 18, 2018.
-He will be remembered in a Mass of Christian Burial, at St. Brigids RC Church in Westbury, N.Y. and burial will follow at Arlington National Cemetery, Washington, D.C.
+He will be remembered in a Mass of Christian Burial at St. Brigid's RC Church in Westbury, N.Y.
+Interment at Arlington National Cemetery, Washington, D.C., will take place on October 9, 2018 with full military honors.